 RS: What are the challenges of the Ultimate X match?

 Low-Ki: The difficulty with that is you’re dealing with an unnatural environment.
 We don’t train, we don’t get into pro wrestling to do that type of match.
-It’s a very difficult match, because the incentive is to climb and to make your way towards the centre and take whatever the prize is out of the centre position.
+It’s a very difficult match, because the incentive is to climb and to make your way towards the center and take whatever the prize is out of the centre position.
 The risk that’s involved is amplified because of the height.
 We’re not trained traditionally for an environment like this.
 Now you amplify the impact of us hitting that mat from 20 feet up, it’s not as easy as it looks.
 That’s the reason why we’re called professionals.
 It’s quite difficult, it’s even more risky than normal, and the difficulty, I think the most difficult part about it is actually the gripping.
 We’re not meant to continually be gripping in that fashion.
 In the older Ultimate X matches, you can see guys wearing gloves, or I used to tape my hands.
-I would have tape around it because you would slice open your hands trying to advance towards the centre.
+I would have tape around it because you would slice open your hands trying to advance towards the center.
 So it’s such a difficult match, but if it’s done well, and the competitors come to work, that’s when magic happens.

 RS: Do you consider yourself the greatest X Division champion ever?